zikai1/CircleDetection/README.md

-# An occlusion-resistant circle detector using inscribed triangles
+# An occlusion-resistant circle detector using inscribed triangles (Pattern Recognition 2021)